Exercise Training for Heart Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is exercise training safe for people with heart disease?
+What prior data suggests that these exercise training methods are safe for women with coronary heart disease?

 Who Is on the Research Team?